Preeti86/Vitamin-Store/README.md

-React interaction app

-Using React, es6
-Components state for interactions, grids, loading animation, hover, navigation, scrolling interactions,

-## Available Scripts

  In the project directory, you can run:

 ### `npm start`